AKS Integration

 aad-token

-CAS can retrieve access tokens for Microsoft Azure Active Directory (AAD).
+CAS can retrieve access tokens (aad-token) for Microsoft Azure Active Directory (AAD).
 While they are primarily used to import secrets from Azure Key Vault (see below), they can also be consumed by application services.

 Parameters